flast101/padding-oracle-attack-explained/index.md

 In CBC mode, each block of plaintext is XORed with the previous ciphertext block before being encrypted.
 This way, each ciphertext block depends on all plaintext blocks processed up to that point.
 To make each message unique, an initialization vector must be used in the first block.

-CBC has been the most commonly used mode of operation, e.g. in applications such as VPN with OpenVPN or IPsec.
+CBC has been the most commonly used mode of operation, e.g. in applications such as SSL or VPN like OpenVPN and IPsec.
 Its main drawbacks are that encryption is sequential (i.e., it cannot be parallelized), and that the message must be **padded** to a multiple of the cipher block size.

 ![cbc_mode.png](images/cbc_mode.png "cbc_mode.png")